SDG Target 17.1 - National Policy/Target Action Plan #32

 Table of Contents

-32.4.1 Enact Very Progressive Property Taxes on the Net Assets of All Individuals, Corporations, Companies and Other Entities with More than $500 Thousand in Net Assets
+32.4.1 Eliminate all Taxes Except for One - Enact Very Progressive Property Taxes on the Net Assets of All Individuals, Corporations, Companies and Other Entities with More than $500 Thousand in Net Assets

 32.4.2 Provide Generous Tax Deductions—Based on Worthiness—of the Charitable Causes Being Supported